akpw/mktxp/README.md

 ```

-At that point, you should be are ready to go for running the `mktxp export` command that will get all router(s) metrics as configured above and serve them via http server on default port 49090.
-In case prefer to use a different port, you can change it (as well as other mktxp parameters) via running ```mktxp edit -i``` that opens internal mktxp settings file.
+At that point, we should be are ready for the `mktxp export` command that will get all router(s) metrics as configured above and serve them via a http server on default port 49090.
+In case prefer to use a different port, you can change it (along with other internal mktxp parameters) via ```mktxp edit -i```.

 ## Grafana dashboard
-Now with all of your metrics in Prometheus, it's easy to visualise them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)
+Now with all of your devices metrics safely in Prometheus, it's easy to visualise them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)

 ## Setting up MKTXP to run as a Linux Service
-In case you install MKTXP on a Linux system and want to run it with system boot, just run
+If you've installed MKTXP on a Linux system, you can run it with system boot via adding a service:

 ```
 nano /etc/systemd/system/mktxp.service

 ```

-and then copy and paste the following:
+Now copy and paste the following:

 ```
 [Unit]